 11. If we want to be members of a private club, what membership do we want? – Full Golf, Limited Golf, or no membership.

-13. Decide on best village or area within your preferred North Scottsdale Golf Community – Location; views; proximity to Front Gate; proximity to community or Club facilities; availability (or lack thereof) of golf course frontage sites; size of homesites; degree of solitude; vegetation; altitude; degree of development; earliest possible home construction start date; occupancy date; price range; required terrain for certain type of home; monthly HOA fees.
+13. Decide on best area within your preferred North Scottsdale Golf Community – Location; views; proximity to Front Gate; proximity to community or Club facilities; availability (or lack thereof) of golf course frontage sites; size of homesites; degree of solitude; vegetation; altitude; degree of development; earliest possible home construction start date; occupancy date; price range; required terrain for certain type of home; monthly HOA fees.